A liturgical resource of the Catholic Archdiocese of Melbourne

 • What gifts do you bring to Jesus?

 • ‘The sight of the star filled them with delight.’
-Share your own stories of times of pure delight in your life.
+Share your own stories of when you experienced pure delight in your life.

 • Use today’s collect as your prayer this week: